 Sports broadcasting is a competitive field that requires participants to have specialized journalism training coupled with a strong knowledge of the sports world.
 Several schools and colleges offer sports broadcasting coursework for journalism students, including the University of Illinois at Urbana-Champaign and Webster University, both described below.
-Read on to learn more about those two universities and to see a list of other strong schools that offer specialized training for aspiring broadcasters.

 1. University of Illinois at Urbana-Champaign